 In the first instance, check to see if you have received any SADIS administrative messages (NOUK10).
 These are used to inform users of operational matters relating to the service.

-Users can request that the SADIS administrative messages are also sent to email addresses.
+Users can request that SADIS administrative messages are also sent to their email address.

-If the problem you are experiencing is not identified in a SADIS administrative message, then contact the 24/7 Service Desk:
+If the problem you are experiencing is not identified in a SADIS administrative message, please contact us: